tiagodeluna/study-notes/DevOps/devops-edx-course.md

  7. Consolidating Gains and Producting More Change
  8. Anchoring New Approaches in the Culture
     + You have to have a model for sustainability

+## Chapter 4 *The First Way - Accelerate Flow*

+By the end of this chapter, you should be able to:

+ - Discuss the concept and goals of the First Way.
+ - Explain the difference between shortening lead time and reducing bottlenecks.
+ - Explain the difference between continuous integration, continuous delivery, and continuous deployments.
+ - Discuss the eight principles of continuous delivery.
+ - Explain the importance of everything being managed and controlled by source control.
+ - Discuss the concepts of Infrastructure as Code and immutable infrastructure.
+ - Discuss automated testing.
+ - Explain the patterns for live deployments, otherwise called "zero downtime deployments".